connornishijima/connornishijima.github.io/_products/pixie.md

 ## Do You Like Datasheets?

+**(I do, I wrote one.)**

-**Below is the full datasheet I designed and wrote for Pixie displays, which I think explains everything quite thoroughly, including how the internal data buffer is laid out.**
+**Below is the full datasheet I designed and wrote for Pixie displays, which thoroughly explains both the hardware and firmware, including how the internal data buffer is laid out and how Pixies communicate.**

 ![PAGE 1](https://raw.githubusercontent.com/connornishijima/connornishijima.github.io/main/img/datasheet_page_1.jpg)